jcvignoli/lumiere-movies/src/README.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

 Lumière!
 Movies retrieves information from www.imdb.com to include it in your blog.
-This is the most versatile and comprehensive plugin for blogs dedicated to movies.
+This is the most versatile and comprehensive plugin for blogs dedicated to movie reviews.

 == Description ==